 Disclaimer: This post contains references to products from one or more of our advertisers.
 We may receive compensation (at no cost to you) when you click on links to those products.
 Read our Disclaimer Policy for more information.

-So, is Zoom stock a buy or sell?
-Let’s find out in this Zoom Stock Forecast and Analysis.
+Is Zoom still a buy?
+Let’s find out in this Zoom Stock Forecast.

 Zoom is a peer-to-peer cloud-enabled video chat service that is used for videoconferencing, telecommunicating, distance education and social relations.

 It was founded in 2011 by Eric Yuhan and has become one of the most popular software-as-a-service (SaaS) companies.

 The pandemic accelerated digital adoption for both companies and individuals, and Zoom might have been the biggest winner.

 Whether it be for a family holiday party or an executive board meeting, people were turning to Zoom to make it happen.

 This forced people who might have resisted digital adoption to use and become comfortable with the new technology.
 This type of adoption benefited Zoom, but it represents what we’ll call “adoption on the margins.”

 The type of adoption that will benefit Zoom long-term is the normalization of digital/remote meetings and work.

 Companies replaced cross-country flights with a Zoom meeting ID and password when business travel shut down, which saved all parties (except Delta) time and money.